Cattn/adapter-extension/README.md

 ## Why not an existing adapter?
 Honestly, I felt that existing adapters either entrenched too much on how my code was built, or had weird requirements.
 This adapter attempts to be as minimal as possible, providing exactly what's necessary to build your svelte app in an extension-friendly format.
 It also should support different browser's extension formats much easier!

+Also, most other packages I found were out of date/not made with Svelte 5 in mind.